 Suppose you have a fort in the old Wild West.
 It’s manned by the cowboys, and the Indians are about to attack.

 Right at the centre is the stronghold.
 This is powerfully fortified.
+(Yes, I know the picture shows something rather unusual for the Wild West!)

 On your side you have many cowboys.
 They can spread out round the outermost fence and shoot the Indians as they attack.